purescript-halogen/purescript-halogen/docs/guide/05-Parent-Child-Components.md

   | Request (Boolean -> a)
 ```

-We can interpret this query as meaning "A parent component can tell this component to do something with `Tell` and it can request a `Boolean` from this component with `Request`."
+We can interpret this query as meaning "A parent component can tell this component to do something with the `tell` function and it can request a `Boolean` from this component with the `request` function."
 When you implement a query type, remember that the `a` type parameter should be present in every constructor.
 It should be the final argument for tell-style queries and be the result of a function type for request-style queries.

 Queries are handled with a `handleQuery` function in your eval spec, just like how actions are handled with a `handleAction` function.
 Let's write a `handleQuery` function for our custom data type, assuming some state, action, and output types have already been defined: